annuszulfiqar2021/junction-ovs-patch/README.md

-# Gigaflow/OVS Management Scripts for Junction/Concord Demo
+# Gigaflow/OVS Management for Junction/Concord Demo

 This repository contains the management scripts for the Gigaflow/OVS setup for the Junction/Concord demo.